KRFOSS/kali-docs/arm/radxa-zero-emmc/index.md

 Linux (sdcard boot, write to eMMC):

 {{% notice info %}}
 You cannot use the Radxa Zero **sdcard** image on the eMMC, and vice versa.
-The bootloader is written to different spots depending on eMMC and sdcard and they are **not** interchangeable.
+The bootloader is written to different locations depending on eMMC and sdcard and they are **not** interchangeable.
 {{% /notice %}}

 With this mode, we first boot the Radxa Zero from a microSD card, and simply use the **[dd](https://packages.debian.org/testing/dd)** utility to write an image to the eMMC.